Ever After: Plot

 Queen Marie holds a luncheon with Marguerite and Rodmilla, during which the two deduce that Danielle is Countess de Lancret.
 Danielle meets Henry, who reveals that she has inspired him to build a university.
 Unable to reveal the truth about her identity, she flees.
 Rodmilla confronts Danielle about her deception and locks her in the pantry when she does not reveal the whereabouts of the slippers and dress.
 Gustave does Maurice a favor by going to the ball to recruit Leonardo to help Danielle escape.
-Leonardo, Gustave, Paulette and Louise prepare Danielle in Nicole's attire which they kept hidden prior.
+Leonardo, Gustave, Paulette and Louise prepare Danielle in Nicole's attire which Louise kept hidden prior.
 Danielle arrives determined to tell Henry the truth, but Rodmilla exposes her.
-Furious, Henry rejects Danielle, causing her to tearfully flee while Leonardo witnesses her lose a slipper.
-Leonardo reproaches Henry for his callousness and leaves him the slipper.
+Furious, Henry rejects Danielle, causing her to tearfully flee.
+Leonardo, whom Danielle briefly encountered, leaves Henry with her lost slipper after repproaching him for his callousness.

 Henry agrees to marry Gabriella.
-During the ceremony, however, realizing that she also loves someone else who's in attendance, he calls off the wedding and seeks out Danielle until Maurice and Jacqueline inform him that Rodmilla sold her to Pierre Le Pieu following the ball.
+During the ceremony, realizing that she also loves someone else who's in attendance, he calls off the wedding and seeks out Danielle until Maurice and Jacqueline inform him that Rodmilla sold her to Pierre Le Pieu following the ball.
 Henry and Laurent set off to rescue Danielle, only to find that she has freed herself.
-Henry apologizes and professes his love for her, and proposes marriage by fitting the slipper onto her foot.
+Henry professes his love for her, and proposes marriage by fitting the slipper onto her foot.
 Danielle happily accepts.

-The royal court summons Rodmilla, Marguerite and Jacqueline, the former two thinking Henry will propose to Marguerite.
-As punishment for lying to Marie about Danielle, Rodmilla is publicly condemned, stripped of her title, and threatened with exile to the Americas alongside Marguerite unless someone speaks for her.
-Princess Danielle appears and instead asks that Rodmilla be shown the same "courtesy" she had shown her.
+The Royal court summons Rodmilla, Marguerite, and Jacqueline.
+As punishment for lying to Marie about Danielle's engagement, Rodmilla is stripped of her title and threatened with exile to the Americas alongside Marguerite, unless someone speaks for her.
+Danielle appears and instead asks that Rodmilla be shown the same "courtesy" she had shown her.
 Rodmilla and Marguerite are reduced to servants in the palace laundry.

-Danielle and Henry built a university until it was presumably destroyed during the French Revolution centuries later, except for Leonardo's portrait of Danielle he gifted the couple that was later inherited by the Grande Dame.
-She emphasizes that while her great-great-grandparents did live happily ever after, the point is that they lived.
+Danielle and Henry built a university until it was destroyed during the French Revolution except for Danielle's portrait Leonardo painted.
+The Grande Dame emphasizes that while her great-great-grandparents did live happily ever after, the point is that they lived.